wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portal-custom-web/includes/2-build-web-templates.md

 ### FetchXML tag

-The `fetchxml` tag allows users to query data from Common Data Service and renders the results in a page.
+The `fetchxml` tag allows users to query data from Dataverse and renders the results in a page.

 ```xml
 {% fetchxml varResults %}